RedsXDD/neopywal.nvim/README.md

 # Neopywal.nvim

-**Neopywal.nvim** is a maintained and enhanced iteration of [pywal.nvim](https://github.com/AlphaTechnolog/pywal.nvim), designed to offer support for transparent backgrounds, a refined colorscheme, an expanded range of supported plugins and color improvements to a variety of file formats.

-**Pywal.nvim** was initially inspired by [pywal.vim](https://github.com/dylanaraps/wal.vim), however both projects eventually ceased active development and became public archives.

-**Neopywal.nvim** distinguishes itself by being written entirely in Lua, was well as offering extended plugin compatibility and file format improvements when compared to it's predecessor.
-This Lua foundation allows the customization of plugins such as Telescope or NvimTree, which are exclusively written in Lua and lack native support in wal.vim.

-Key Features:
-- Written exclusively in Lua.
+**Neopywal.nvim** is an improved and maintained version of [pywal.nvim](https://github.com/AlphaTechnolog/pywal.nvim), which on itself was a updated version of [wal.vim](https://github.com/dylanaraps/wal.vim).

+**Neopywal** offers lots of additional features when compared to it's predecessor, such as:

 - Enhanced plugin support.
-- Improved coloring for a collection of file formats.
+- Improved coloring for a variety of file formats.
-- Utilizes termguicolors for color rendering, a feature absent in wal.vim.
+- Exclusively utilizes termguicolors for color rendering, a feature absent in wal.vim.
 - Does not use any `ctermbg` or `ctermfg` declarations.

 ## Screenshots